 So books can not only stretch your brain, but also make you a better person.
 Now to dig down and actually read more.

-How to fit in more reading
+How to actually read more

-You've got a busy schedule—sometimes you just can't find the time to read.
-That's why you need to start small.
+You’ve got a busy schedule—sometimes you just can’t find the time to read.
+That’s why you need to start small.
 When setting a new goal, you should aim for a concrete task that you can build on later.
 So start your habit by reading, say, five pages of a book that interests you every day.
-Once you’re hitting five pages a day, try ten, then twenty, and keep pushing your goal horizon upward.
+Once you’re hitting five pages a day, try 10, then 20, and keep pushing your goal horizon upward.

 Focusing on your own interests is key.
 Don’t jump right into The Brothers Karamazov just because it’s Serious Literature—you can still get those aforementioned brain benefits from your favorite science fiction.
 Reading a book of your choice makes the activity a pleasure rather than a chore, so you’re more likely to do it.
 (And if you do have a yen for Dostoevsky, you can tackle that tome once you’ve made a regular habit of chewing through pages.)